 - Run the washing machine through a rinse cycle.

 - Repeat steps 3 and 4 if necessary.

-Vinegar is safe for septic tanks, HE washing machines, and the environment.
+White Vinegar is a safe cleaner and disinfectant.
+It's also safe for septic tanks, HE washing machines, and the environment.